cwmaguire/js_doodle/README.md

   your own animation loop.
 (But you still might need to calculate the right times to draw instead of drawing as fast as the screen can re-draw.)
+* Forgetting ctx.beginPath() will prevent you from clearing the canvas.